Why mental health and emotional wellbeing is a priority

 Our focus areas

-Recognising that a lack of information can be a barrier to accessing services, we are interested in how readily available information about seeking local support for mental health concerns is.
+Recognising that a lack of clear and accessible information can be a barrier to accessing services, we are interested in how readily available information about seeking local support for mental health concerns is.

 Our previous work looking at mental health service awareness of residents in Vassall Ward suggests that current awareness is poor.
-We also learned that residents would look to their GP as a first point of contact for a mental health concern.
-In response to this, we have gathered service users’ experiences of going to their GP with a mental health concern, which includes a review of GP websites and waiting rooms.
+We also learnt that residents would look to their GP as a first point of contact for a mental health concern, and looked into people's experience of getting mental health information from their GP.